• Skip to primary navigation

 pressing mixture into a lined tin

-Step 7: Let the flapjack cool in the tin for about 10 minutes then use a knife to gently score lines where you plan to cut them later (this will help to prevent crumbling).
-Leave them in the tin until they're completely cool.
+Step 6: Let the flapjack cool in the tin for about 5 minutes then use a knife to gently score lines where you plan to cut it later.
+Leave it in the tin to cool completely, around 2-3 hours.

 Step 8: While your lemon flapjacks are cooling, prepare the icing by mixing 80g of icing sugar with 1 tablespoon of lemon juice until smooth.
 If it's too thick, add more lemon juice or water and if it's too runny, add more icing sugar.